joelmoxley/founder-playbook/I. Foundational/03 - Content - Equity v Debt v Revenue/md/01 - Matthew Nordan - Demystifyng Money.pdf.md

-Here's an example of a description that appears under a link.

-45 MIN READ || This presentation reviews the different types of financial sources you can draw on when funding a new venture, including equity based funding, revenue, and debt.
+This presentation reviews the different types of financial sources you can draw on when funding a new venture, including equity based funding, revenue, and debt.
 The author Matthew Nordan takes you through each one, covering the benefits and drawbacks.

 Credit: [Matthew M. Nordan](http://www.venrock.com/)

 {! search-content: !}